abdulahad7/Blender-MOCAP/README.md

 # TODOS
 * Make gui better.
-* Add constraints to armature so that unrealistic rotation doesnot happen even if values are wrong.
 * Use [Videopose](https://github.com/facebookresearch/VideoPose3D) in future to estimate pose estimation values

 # This is version 1.0 of "real time 3d pose estimation with Blender".
-The result is not good at all, I will try to improve it.
+The result is not good at all.